SubhroRoy/VSDSquadron_mini_research/README.md

 ## Lab 6: Clock Cycle Divider
 ### Overview of a clock cycle divider.
 This project will show the implementation of a clock cycle divider on a VSDSquadron Mini RISC-V development board.
-For that we must first see how a clock cycle divider operates.
+For that, we must first see how a clock cycle divider operates.
 Here is a brief overview of a clock cycle divider.<br>
 A clock cycle divider is a digital clock divider circuit.
 It takes a high-frequency clock signal as input and produces a low-frequency clock signal as output.
 This low-frequency clock signal can be obtained by dividing the high-frequency clock signal by a factor of 2, 4, 8, etc.<br>

 <figure>